In this article

 Through a multi-asset allocation fund, an investor gets to invest in equity and debt instruments, equity-oriented schemes, and gold and gold-oriented investment instruments.
 An investor can invest up to 80% of capital in either of the asset class.
 Mutual Funds units and stock lending up to 20% of assets can be a probable investment prospect for the said fund.

 Generally, such funds can be further categorized as –

 - Risk tolerance funds.

 In the case of Risk tolerance funds, the asset allocation depends entirely on an investor’s risk appetite.
 Investors with a better risk-appetite would be inclined to allocate more in equities, while conservative investors would divert their attention towards fixed income.

 In case of Target-date funds, the asset allocation tends to vary depending on the investor’s preferred time-horizon.

-What is the Purpose of Multi-Asset Allocation Funds?
+Purpose of Multi-Asset Allocation Funds

 The purpose of these funds is to enhance and diversify an investment portfolio through multi-asset allocation across several asset classes.
 Through such an action, the fund further aims at cushioning the risks that are associated with investing in just one class of asset.

 The multi-asset allocation fund is liable for taxation.
 If an investor holds the funds for less than 3 years, they will be liable to tax on their short-term capital gain tax, as per their predefined slab.

 If they hold on to their investment for more than 3 years, a rate of 20% with indexation will be levied on their long-term capital gains.